 When I started looking online, I could only find a lot of information about the second volume, but the first volume only gave me two not very detailed links, one to the art foundation’s website and one to the publisher’s website.
 It became clear to me that it was a ‘book’ made up out of dust covers.
 It was some kind of art publication.
 The fact that it was sheets of paper specifically designed to protect books, protected by a layer of plastic seemed absurd and quite funny to me.
 Even though my main attraction was the construction of it, there are a lot of different styles of graphic design found throughout, which I found to be quite interesting, both together and on their own.

 First, I indexed all the individual pages of my copy as follows.
 By doing this, it became clear to me that there is a discrepancy between the number of covers that are contained in my copy and what the publisher advertises.
 My copy only accounts for as much as twenty-two covers, whereas it should have been twenty-three.
-This is including the outer cover, following the counting system of the second volume.
+This number includes the outer cover, following the counting system of the second volume.
 Otherwise, there are two pages missing.
-Also, none of the books in my list exist in reality.
+Also, none of the books in this list exist in reality.
 They seem to do what art is known to do: imitate life.
 The publication kind of looks like an exhibition in itself and it actually is almost some sort of catalogue of the actual exhibition it is part of.
 I can’t support this factoid with photographic evidence, as there are no accounts to be found on the web.
-The exhibition seems to have taken place before museums, artists, or audiences started to upload any documentation on the web.
+The exhibition seems to have taken place before museums, artists, or audiences started to upload any documentation on the web, but based on what is available online for the second volume, the before mentioned seems highly probable.

 To understand Volume I (2005) with as little information as there is available, we must resort to looking at Volume II (2011).
 With six years separating the two, there are some differences, but integrally they appear to carry the same concept — it’s a series and not two separate works after all.
-Volume II has some colour prints and has seven more pages.
+Volume II has some colour prints and more ‘pages’.
 Although I admit that I don’t know the exact way the exhibition was held in 2005, I think it’s not unreasonable to assume it was very much similar to how it was handled with the second one.
+To get a better idea of how it would interact with space, here you can have a look at the press release and photo album for the exhibition at the Grimmuseum in 2011.

 In an interview, Manuel Raeder has made clear that the outer cover’s typography has been designed by the artist herself — based on Tangram puzzle shapes — and the pages were done by the artists she invited to participate in this collaborative work.
 The latter being pretty clear just by reading the flap of the outer cover.
 Finding out about the inspiration for the type made me appreciate it a bit more.
 The collaboration apparently also extended into the exhibition surrounding the publication, working together on shaping how the public experiences the work.
 The second volume was published through Raeder’s publishing house ‘Bom Dia Boa Tarde Boa Noite’.